EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.moon_elp82

-ELP2000-82 ecliptic coordinates of the Moon Package: celestial.SolarSys Description: Calculate accurate ELP2000-82 ecliptic coordinates of the Moon, referred to the inertial mean ecliptic and equinox of
+ELP2000-82 ecliptic coordinates of the Moon Package: celestial.SolarSys Description: Calculate accurate ELP2000-82 ecliptic coordinates of the Moon, referred to the inertial mean ecliptic and equinox of date.
+This function was previously called moonpos.m.